Minecraft Marketplace & Minecoins Addiction Lawsuit 2026 — Realms Subscription, Bedrock Monetization, and Your Child’s Compulsive Play

 Important Disclosures

 This is a legal advertisement.
 Attorney advertising disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 Contacting us does not create an attorney-client relationship.
 Prior results do not guarantee a similar outcome.
-No class action settlement has been reached in this matter.
-Attorneys are currently investigating whether claims exist.
-Submitting your information does not guarantee you will receive compensation and does not mean a lawsuit will be filed.
+No class action settlement has been reached in this matter and there is no public claim form at this time, but the video game addiction litigation is still active — the federal MDL was rejected but individual and coordinated lawsuits remain ongoing, and some law firms are still reviewing potential individual cases.
 OpenClassActions.com is a consumer advocacy and class action news site, and is not a class action administrator or a law firm.

 For more class actions keep scrolling below.